webpack/webpack.js.org/src/content/configuration/other-options.md

 A list of [`name`](#name) defining all sibling configurations it depends on.
 Dependent configurations need to be compiled first.

-In watch mode dependencies will invalidate the compiler when the dependency has changed and when a dependency is currently compiling or invalid this config will not compile until the dependency is done.
+In watch mode dependencies will invalidate the compiler when:

+ 1. the dependency has changed
+ 2. a dependency is currently compiling or invalid

+Remember that this configuration will not compile until the dependency is done.

 ## ignoreWarnings